Ewogijk/runeOS/CONTRIBUTING.md

 ## Reporting Bugs

 You have found a bug and want to report it?
-This section will introduce our guidelines for bug reports, by following them you help us to understand your report and reproduce the bug.
+This section will introduce our guidelines for bug reports, by following them you help us to better understand your report and thus fixing your bug.

+### Before Submitting

-Before submitting the bug report, please check the following list.
-You may not need to report the issue if anything
+Please check the following guidelines before submitting, you may not need to create an issue if any of the following points apply.
-applies:

 1. **Update to the latest release** - We may have already fixed your bug.
 2. **Check the [Issue Tracker](https://github.com/Ewogijk/runeOS/issues)** - To see if the issue has already been reported.
 If it was and the issue is still open, comment on the existing issue rather than creating a new one.

-Fill out the [Bug Report](.github/ISSUE_TEMPLATE/🐛-bug-report.md) template as detailed possible.
-This way you provide us with all the information needed to reproduce and fix your issue without needing to ask additional questions.
+### Submitting a Bug Report

+To report a bug fill out the [Bug Report](.github/ISSUE_TEMPLATE/🐛-bug-report.md) template.
+Explain your problem as detailed as possible to help us track down your issue:

+- **Use a clear and descriptive title**
+- **Describe the steps to reproduce** - Be as detailed as possible.
+Explain not only what but also how you did something.
+Provide the arguments you used for functions and commands.
+- **Explain the behavior after performing the steps**
+- **Describe what behavior you expected**
+- **Specify your environment** - Which runeOS release did you use?
+What is your Qemu version?
+- **Add screenshots or code snippets**

+## Requesting Features

+You are wishing for a feature that does not exist?
+Or you want to make improvements to an existing feature?
+You are welcome to make a feature request!

+### Before Submitting

+Please check out the following before you submit your feature request, it may save you the effort create the request:

+1. **Make sure your feature is not already implemented** - If your feature is already implemented, check if your suggestion adds anything to the implementation.
+If yes, feel free to create an issue.
+2. **Check the [Issue Tracker](https://github.com/Ewogijk/runeOS/issues)** - Your might have already been requested.
+If that is the case, comment on the existing issue rather than creating a new one.

+### Submitting a Feature Request

+To request a feature fill out the [Feature Request](.github/ISSUE_TEMPLATE/%E2%9C%A8-feature-request.md) template.
+Explain what your feature does and why you think it is important:

+- **Use a clear and descriptive title**
+- **Describe the feature or enhancement** - What problem does it solve?
+How does your solution look like?
+Why is it useful for the project?

 ## Setting up your Development Local Environment